grpc/proposal/A58-client-side-weighted-round-robin-lb-policy.md

 The picker starts a timer to swap the scheduler to update update weights every `weight_update_period`.
 This timer iterates over the subchannel list (wrapper) of the picker, loads the latest weight from each, builds a new scheduler and replaces it with the current one.
 Note that synchronization must be used to access the weights, since they are going to be set based on backend metric reports in either RPC reports or OOB responses but then accessed in this timer.
 When the scheduler is swapped, ongoing pick calls that already took a reference of the outgoing scheduler can continue to refer to the old scheduler until the call returns.

 Note only subchannels in `READY` state are passed to the scheduler.
 Subchannels that are included with a zero weight are still picked but with the average weight.
-When less than two subchannels have load info, it degrades to `round_robin`.
+When less than two subchannels have load info, all subchannels will get the same weight and the policy will behave the same as `round_robin`.

-`weighted_round_robin` uses the earliest deadline first (EDF) scheduling with a monotonically increasing counter as the state.
-This counter is persisted across multiple scheduler instances for continuity between weight updates.

 ```
 EDFScheduler {